raspberrypilearning/username-generator/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/username-generator-scratch2).

+--- /no-print ---

 ## Introduction

 It’s important not to use your real name or any personal information in your online username.
 In this project you’ll generate fun usernames that you can use on websites like Scratch.